tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what three things did you consider becoming when deciding on college or a career?
 - are you happy with the profession you chose? why or why not?
 - did you go to college? if so, where, and what made you choose that school?
+- what tips you give for getting a job?

 - what did you find the most rewarding about being parent?